 Alcohol: The hypnotherapy method that stops you over-drinking

 How much alcohol is too much?
-Some people turn to alcohol to help them function, whereas others find that they have been gradually increasing their dependency on it and the frequency of their alcohol consumption and therefore need to regain control over their overpowering habits.
+Some people turn to alcohol to help them function, whereas others find they have been gradually increasing the frequency of their alcohol consumption and their dependency on it and therefore need to regain control of their overpowering habits.

 It’s all too easy to grab a drink at a social function or as part of a celebration but our culture means people’s addictions can simply be overlooked as normal behaviour.
 Some people have no clue what their daily recommended units allowance is, and if they do know, they may not realise how many or what type of drinks equate to that figure.
 This makes alcohol addiction a silent but dangerous way to unwind.
 The necessary treatment for excessive alcohol consumption involves getting to the root of the issue and addressing why alcohol abuse has become a problem, and this makes it a resourceful area for hypnotherapists to explore.